shopware/shopware/src/Docs/_new/4-how-to/270-custom-module.md

 ## Loading the JS files

-As mentioned above, the Shopware platform is looking for a `main.js` file in your plugin.
+As mentioned above, Shopware 6 is looking for a `main.js` file in your plugin.
-Its contents get minified into a new file named after your plugin and will be moved to the `public` directory of the Shopware platform root directory.
+Its contents get minified into a new file named after your plugin and will be moved to the `public` directory of the Shopware 6 root directory.
 Given this plugin is named "CustomModule", the minified javascript code for this example would be located under `<plugin root>/src/Resources/public/static/js/CustomModule.js`, once you run the command `./psh.phar administration:build` in your shopware root directory.
 *Note: Your plugin has to be activated for this to work.*